 During the 18-week course trainees must also participate in scheduled field experiences.
 Instructors have designed field work to include citizen science, stewardship, and educational experiences as well as a real-world examination of the local ecosystem.
 Field experiences also include skills work such as species identification, program delivery and management, leadership, and outdoor safety.
 Both the field experience and classroom content prepare the trainee to become an active leader in natural resource volunteer service rather than a passive participant absorbing knowledge.

-To become fully certified the trainee must complete 10 hours of advanced training (continuing education) within a year of beginning their certification.
-Advanced training experiences are offered by the local chapter as well as Natural Resource Community Partners.
+To become fully certified the trainee must complete 20 hours of advanced training (continuing education) within a year of beginning their certification.
+Five of those 20 hours must be skills-based, meaning you learn HOW to do something.
+Advanced training experiences are offered by the local chapter as well as Community Partners